MicrosoftDocs/Advertising-docs/BingAds/guides/walkthrough-web-application-csharp.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
+description: Create a web application using the Bing Ads .NET SDK.
+dev_langs:
+  - csharp
 ---
 # Walkthrough: Bing Ads Web Application in C# #
 The example web application sends authentication requests to the Microsoft account and Bing Ads services for the user credentials that you provide, and then adds a campaign using the Bulk service.
 You must first [register an application](../guides/authentication-oauth.md#registerapplication) and take note of the client ID, client secret, and redirection URI.
 You'll also need your production [developer token](~/guides/get-started.md#get-developer-token).